 Many organizational phenomena are dynamic in nature, meaning that they evolve over time \citep{Kozlowski2013,Lord2010,Neal,Wang2016a}.
 Examples include individual motivation and performance, team cohesion and effectiveness, and organizational culture.
 There are many theories that seek to describe the processes that produce changes in these phenomena.
 Examples include Self Regulation Theory \citep{Carver1998}, Conservation of Resources Theory \citep{Hobfoll1989}, the Reoccurring Phase Model of team processes \citep{Marks2001}, and the Cultural Dynamics Model \citep{Hatch1993}.
 The essential features of dynamic theories is ...."patterns, feedback loops"??

-Testing dynamic theory requires the integration of three fundamental aspects of research: a) a \textit{theory} that describes the dynamic interaction between process components over time, b) a \textit{model} that formalizes the process described by the theory and allows for process components to be quantified, and c) a temporal design that allows for \textit{measurement} [should/could this be measurement instead of observation?] of the process as it unfolds over time \citep{Collins2006}.
+Testing dynamic theory requires the integration of three fundamental aspects of research: a) a \textit{theory} that describes the dynamic interaction between process components over time, b) a \textit{model} that formalizes the process described by the theory and allows for process components to be quantified, and c) a temporal design that allows for the \textit{measurement} of the process as it unfolds over time \citep{Collins2006}.
 In recent years, progress has been made in each of these areas.
 For example, dynamic theories such as those described above are becoming more common.
 Intensive longitudinal designs are becoming more widely used to measure phenomena, and a range of statistical models have been used to analyze the data collected using these designs (e.g., latent growth curve or latent change score models).

 Despite these advances, there remain two broad challenges tor testing dynamic theories.
 First, phenomena must be observed or inferred over multiple periods of measurement with limited knowledge about the frequency or periodicity of measures that best captures the underlying process (Dormann and Griffin for cites).
 In addition, for any given theory, time scales and patterns of change might vary for different individuals, within different contexts, and across different levels of analysis.